ibm-aur-nlp/PubLayNet/pre-trained-models/README.md

 ```

 The `lookup_table` argument controls the link from the category-id of the pre-trained model to that of the target dataset.
 The key of `lookup_table` is the category-id of the target dataset.
 The value of `lookup_table` is the category-id of the pre-trained model.
 If there is a category in your target dataset that does not correspond to any category in the pre-trained model, set the value to `-1` for random initialization.

+## Fine-tuning

+Follow the [Training a Model with Detectron](https://github.com/facebookresearch/Detectron/blob/master/GETTING_STARTED.md) instructions to fine-tune our pre-trained models for your target dataset.
+When fine-tuning, pass your converted pre-trained models to the `TRAIN.WEIGHTS` argument of `train_net.py`, or set it in your configuration yaml file.